wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![Persisted ONNX model in hexadecimal format](media/lab06-persisted-model.png)

-5. `MLModelExt` is an external table that maps to the data lake location where the trained model was persisted (and then converted to hexadecimal format).
+5. **ASAMCWMLModelExt** is an external table that maps to the data lake location where the trained model was persisted (and then converted to hexadecimal format).
 Take a moment to read through the code that was used to create the external table (you don't need to run this code as it was already run during the deployment of your environment):

     ``` sql
       -- Replace <data_lake_account_key> with the key of the primary data lake account